South Africa: Culture

 The South African black majority still has a substantial number of rural inhabitants who lead largely impoverished lives.
-It is among these people that cultural traditions survive most strongly; as blacks have become increasingly urbanised and Westernised, aspects of traditional culture have declined.
-Members of the middle class, who are predominantly white but whose ranks include growing numbers of Black, Coloured and Indian people, have lifestyles similar in many respects to that of people found in Western Europe, North America and Australasia.
+It is among these people that cultural traditions survive most strongly; as black people have become increasingly urbanised and Westernised, aspects of traditional culture have declined.
+Members of the middle class, who have historically been predominantly white but whose ranks include growing numbers of black, Coloured and Indian people, have lifestyles similar in many respects to that of people found in Western Europe, North America and Australasia.

 Arts

 South African art includes the oldest art objects in the world, which were discovered in a South African cave and dated from roughly 75,000 years ago.
 The scattered tribes of the Khoisan peoples moving into South Africa from around 10,000 BC had their own fluent art styles seen today in a multitude of cave paintings.
 They were superseded by the Bantu/Nguni peoples with their own vocabularies of art forms.
 Forms of art evolved in the mines and townships: a dynamic art using everything from plastic strips to bicycle spokes.
 The Dutch-influenced folk art of the Afrikaner trekboers and the urban white artists, earnestly following changing European traditions from the 1850s onwards, also contributed to this eclectic mix which continues to evolve to this day.